AaronCWacker/Yggdrasil/README.md

 An RDF like simplification that uses a few symbols might allow for an optimally terse representation that has inline labels for Subject, Predicate, Object

-If we want to simulate the two types of Memory humans use it is worth considering Semantic and Episodic memory since data and knowledge representation exists really to communicate and persist to memory what we communicate.
+If we want to make it easier to read for humans, we would want to simulate the two types of Memory humans use.
+It is worth considering properties of Semantic and Episodic memory since data and knowledge representation exist to communicate and persist to memory what we want to communicate.

-Definitions:
+## Definitions:

 ep·i·sod·ic mem·o·ry
 noun	PSYCHOLOGY